vodik/repose/README.md

     repoman -R foo.db.tar.gz pkg ...

 Remove a package from the database.
+Add `-c` to also remove the files from disk.

     repoman -Q foo.db.tar.gz pkg ...